-Figure 5.
-Attitude Estimation (simulation results): The solid line represents the actual orientation (yaw) of the robot, the dotted line shows the dead-reckoned yaw estimates obtained by simply integrating the gyro signals, and the dashed line corresponds to the Kalman filter estimates when compass measurements are provided to the filter intermittently (t=100, 200 sec).
+Figure 4: Attitude Estimation (simulation results): The solid line represents the actual orientation (yaw) of the robot, the dotted line shows the dead-reckoned yaw estimates obtained by simply integrating the gyro signals, and the dashed line corresponds to the Kalman filter estimates when compass measurements are provided to the filter intermittently (t=100, 200 sec).
 Even though all the compass measurements during this interval are displayed here, only two of them were processed for the orientation updates of the filter.
-The two sharp corrections of the yaw estimates correspond to the time instants that these measurements became available to the filter.
+4 System Architecture and Leader Follower Control

-Figure 6.
-System Architecture.
+Figure 5: System Architecture.